mpaulweeks/double-biscuit/README.md

 ## todo

 - Move display logic out of Brain
-- Find way to collision check without clone
+- Improve Tetro.clone to carry child type (see FallingBlock POC)
 - Add collision check to rotate
 - Add collision check to new block spawn